arkanelinux/docs.arkanelinux.org/docs/arkdep/arkdep-migrations.md

 Through migrations Arkdep is capable of performing major configuration updates to the system without user intervention.

-Migrations can be made for both major and minor config changes, to ensure a user does not skip a migration they should be the last update provided for a variant, eg. `customlinuz`.
+Migrations can be made for both major and minor config changes, to ensure a user does not skip a migration they should be the last update provided for a variant, eg. `customlinux`.
 Once a migration is completed you should switch the user over to a new branch such as `customlinux-v2` by changing `repo_default_image` in the `/arkdep/config` file.

 # Arkdep deploy